mariorht/wasm_particles/README.md

 - **Function call overhead** due to frequent interactions between JS and WASM.
 - **WebAssembly optimizations missing** in the current compilation settings.

-**UPDATE** : copiling to wasm with -O3 flag overperform javascript.
+**UPDATE** : compiling to wasm with -O3 flag outperforms javascript.

 🚀 **Further debugging is needed to identify the exact cause.**